 The selection of CAS projects is organized as a two-step process.
 For the first round, applicants are asked to submit a proposal containing:

 - A brief project description detailing the project’s central issues, originality, and academic importance in relation to developments in the field (2-4 pages).

 - Information about the project leader(s), including name(s), current workplace(s), relevant publications, involvement in the field concerned, and relevant leadership experience (1-2 pages).

 Successful applicants will:

-- Project leaders must be employed in permanent research positions at CAS' partner institutions
+- Project leaders must be employed in permanent research positions at our partner institutions.

-- If the project requires pre-approval from the Norwegian Data Protection Authority, the Regional Committees for Medical and Health Research Ethics, or a similar body, this must be secured by August 2021
+- If the project requires pre-approval from the Norwegian Data Protection Authority, the Regional Committees for Medical and Health Research Ethics, or a similar body, this must be securedby August 2022.

-- It is not necessary to submit a proposed budget at this stage of the process
+- It is not necessary to submit a proposed budget in the first round of the process.

 The selection process

-Scientific merit is the only criterion used in CAS' evaluation process.
-The final selection of the three projects will be announced in September 2019.
-CAS will assist project leaders during the two-year planning phase leading up to the year at the Centre.
+The final selection of the three projects will be announced in September.
+CAS will assist project leaders during the two-year planning phase leading up to the year at the centre.